JPOak/bootstrap-webpack-sass/README.md

 npm run build
 ```

 Will minify all the files and remove sourcemaps and copy to the "dist" directory.

-Images in assets will be optimized.
-Note: Depending on how many images you have it may take awhile on first run.
-Delete the .cache file to rerun all images.
+### Quick Tests

+Open demo.html to make sure everything is working.

 ## Built With